andrewmolyuk/eslint-plugin-vue-modular/docs/rules/sfc-order.md

 # vue-modular/sfc-order

-Require a conventional order for Single File Component (SFC) blocks when those blocks exist.
+Enforce a conventional order for Single File Component (SFC) blocks.

-This rule parses `.vue` files using `@vue/compiler-sfc` and validates the relative order of blocks that are present in the file.
-Missing blocks are allowed — only the relative order among present blocks is checked.
+This rule parses Vue component files using `@vue/compiler-sfc` and validates the relative order of SFC blocks (`<script>`, `<template>`, `<style>`).
+The rule only enforces order among blocks that are present — missing blocks are allowed.

-By default the recommended order is:
+Default order:

 1. `<script>` / `<script setup>`
 2. `<template>`